tanoManzo/notes/THCS webinar, March 12, 2024.md

 Patient organisations and companies can be added as additional partners, either on their own funds or by applying for funding from the respective funding organisations.

+## Possible Partner
-(Hello , Should you look for a partner from Poland, feel free to contact  Indutry Contact Point  MedTech &Health  (icphealth@port.lukasiewicz.gov.pl) or monika.slezak@port.lukasiewicz.gov.pl)
+- Hello , Should you look for a partner from Poland, feel free to contact  Indutry Contact Point  MedTech &Health  (icphealth@port.lukasiewicz.gov.pl) or monika.slezak@port.lukasiewicz.gov.pl)
+- If you need a biomedical - Clinical partner totally elegible and agil from Spain (south), feel free to contact me: [aitor.rando@ibima.eu](mailto:aitor.rando@ibima.eu "mailto:aitor.rando@ibima.eu") .We work at the public health system of Malaga
+- ADEMED Romania - NGO active in youth and education, also in Health Horizon and Erasmus experience.
+Feel free to write: [florin.alexandru.ro@gmail.com](mailto:florin.alexandru.ro@gmail.com "mailto:florin.alexandru.ro@gmail.com")

 ![[Pasted image 20240312101648.png]]
 ![[Pasted image 20240312101959.png]]